sysulic/MDGI/README.md

 ## How to Run
-To train a MDGI-Joint model, run `python biencoder.py --data-path $path_to_wsd_data --ckpt $path_to_checkpoint --encoder-name`.
-The required arguments are: `--data-path`, which is the access to the data path; and `--ckpt`, which is the filepath of the directory to which to save the trained model checkpoints and prediction files; `--encoder-name`, which is the name of the pretrained language model.
+To train a MDGI-Joint model, run `python biencoder_PSUCMC_MDGI-Joint.py --data-path $path_to_data --ckpt $path_to_checkpoint --encoder-name $path_to_BERT(or other PLM)`.
+The required arguments are: `--data-path`, which is the access to the data path; and `--ckpt`, which is the filepath of the directory to which to save the trained model checkpoints and prediction files; `--encoder-name`, which is the name of the pretrained language model(if there exists problems, please look into the models/utils.py).

-To evaluate an existing biencoder, run `python biencoder_TroFi_MDGI-Joint.py --data-path $path_to_data --ckpt $path_to_model_checkpoint --eval `.
+To evaluate an existing biencoder, run `python biencoder_PSUCMC_MDGI-Joint.py --data-path $path_to_data --ckpt $path_to_checkpoint --eval `.